26 December 14th, 1946

 But the real victim of this situation was the actor Louis Birnbaum; he was also cast in the role of a really lively young boy, but they took the role from him and gave it to Bessie.
 And then it got worse - they took my song and gave it to her too.
 And this really annoyed me, because I was a big hit with audiences with this song.
 And I really loved the song, too.

 But what could I do?
 I had no real authority in the theater, and I knew that if I complained, it wouldn’t make a difference.
-I reasoned that nothing would change this decision, and I was confess that I was really hurt by it, and I was ashamed of that.
+I reasoned that nothing would change this decision, and I confess that I was really hurt by it, and I was ashamed of that.
 And then Edelstein, the sullen man Edelstein, learned what had happened, and he, who was usually more quiet than talkative, suddenly became vocal and he firmly said:

 – We don’t play these kind of games in my theater!
 I will not allow people to be insulted like this!
 This will not stand!…